Your HeartSafe Home Plan

 • Try to remain calm

-• Answer the call taker’s questions
+• Answer the dispatcher’s questions

-• Follow the call taker’s instructions
+• Follow the dispatcher’s instructions

 3. Prepare for CPR